clembu/inkpy/README.md

 so it's kinda unreliable.

-So here I go, diving into porting inkle's stuff to python. goal is that it works exactly the same, with the exact same API.
+So here I go, diving into porting inkle's stuff to python.
+Main goal was that it works exactly the same, with the exact same API.

-Here goes nothing.
+Turns out that's not *Pythonic*.
+I mean, Ink is a C# library with its load of overloads, `out` parameters, generic lists...
+So the exercise now it's to **make it a pythonic API**

+---